kendoodoo/ken-url-shortener/README.md

-# ken-url-shortener
-my own optimize url shortener
+# ken url shortener
+## What does it do more than just shorten url?
+* Warn user about NSFW link
+* Reportable
+* count clicked times
+* get deleted instantly if putting rickroll